-- If approached by a non-profit organization or affordable housing developer, work with the organization or developer to assist in purchasing a site to be used as transitional housing and/or long-term permanent housing with the goal of increasing the affordable housing inventory by 446 lower income units by 2029. - Work with Code Enforcement to evaluate substandard properties as opportunities for rehabilitation as affordable housing units.
+At least every other year, discuss with If approached by a-non-profit organizations or affordable housing developers, the opportunity to collaborate work with the organization or developer to assist in purchasing a site to be used as transitional housing and/or long-term permanent housing with the goal of increasing the affordable housing inventory by 446 lower income units by 2029.

+On an ongoing basis, wwork with Code Enforcement to evaluate substandard properties as opportunities for rehabilitation as affordable housing units.
+Develop a list of potential properties and update annually.
+Offer the list to nonprofit housing developers.